marvin1099/AndroidFossSTTandKeyboard/README.md

 TTS:
 https://github.com/espeak-ng/espeak-ng

-Extra keyboard with spell checker,
+As mentioned right now i use HeliBoard,
-since is not yet integrated into florisboard,
+since spellchecking is not yet integrated into florisboard,
-is still usefull with with florisboard,
+is still usefull with with florisboard if you go that route,
 since it still marks words that are incorect:
 https://github.com/Helium314/HeliBoard
-Right now i'm actually using HeliBoard becaulse
-florisboard is taking a lot of time to add spellchecking

 # Screenshots
 | Florisboard | Voice Input | IME Keyboard |